 The following quick fixes provide a great starting point for any business looking to revamp their point of sale in order to increase customer satisfaction.

-Organise displays to make navigation easy for the customer while keeping them fresh, unique and attractive.
-Ensure purchase decisions are easy to make.
+Organise retail display units to make navigation easy for the customer while keeping them fresh, unique and attractive.
+Ensure purchase decisions are easy.

 The role of staff in store atmospherics

 Patrick Bohl explains that the amount of staff and how friendly they are also impacts upon the customer experience, influencing their willingness to buy.

 ’Retail personnel’s number, appearance and behaviour impacts consumer’s perception of a firm and therefore influences behaviour’ P. Bohl (2012)

 Not only can customers demonstrate approach behaviour towards displays (as explained in part one), but staff can demonstrate approach behaviour towards customers.
 Executed correctly, this approach behaviour from staff can positively influence the levels of pleasure and arousal that consumers experience.

 ‘Stores with more sales personnel on the shop floor greeting customers were perceived as providing a higher service quality than stores with less staff’- P. Bohl (2012)

 Another human variable to consider is the presence of other customers.
 Many studies have shown that overcrowding can have a negative impact on store atmosphere, and therefore on customer experience.